isaacholt100/isaacholt/public/maths-notes/4-cambridge:-part-III/information-theory/information-theory.typ

     Let $X_1$ and $X_2$ be IID RVs on $ZZ$.
 Then $
         1/2 <= Delta^+ / Delta^- <= 2.
     $
-]
+]<thm:doubling-difference-inequality>
 #proofhints[
     - For lower bound, use @thm:entropy-ruzsa-triangle-inequality for appropriate RVs.
-    - For upper bound,
+    - For upper bound, use @lem:triple-sum-reduces-entropy and @prop:sum-entropy-bounds.
 ]
 #proof[
     For the lower bound, let $X, -Y, Z$ be IID with the same distribution as $X_1$.
 Then by the @thm:entropy-ruzsa-triangle-inequality, $